-4.2.3.1 Virtual Reality
+4.1.3.1 Virtual Reality

-Virtual reality training has been gaining popularity in recent years.
-The advancement of virtual reality treatments has partly been influenced by commercial availability of programs, such as the Wii Fit Balance Board, that provide reliable testing and virtual reality games (Foo et al. 2013).
+Virtual reality training has been gaining popularity over time.
+The advancement of virtual reality treatments has partly been influenced by commercial availability of programs, such as the Wii Fit Balance Board, that provide reliable testing and virtual reality games (Foo et al., 2013).
 Despite the increasing availability of virtual reality programs, there are a limited number of studies evaluating their efficacy (Table 4.8).